lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- abstract

-This document defines Post-Quantum / Traditional composite Key Encapsulation Mechanism (KEM) algorithms suitable for use within X.509 and PKIX and CMS protocols.
-Composite algorithms are provided which combine ML-KEM with RSA-OAEP, ECDH, X25519, and X448.
-The provided set of composite algorithms should meet most Internet PKI needs.
+This document introduces a set of Key Encapsulation Mechanism (KEM) schemes that use pairs of cryptographic elements such as public keys and cipher texts to combine their security properties.
+These schemes effectively mitigate risks associated with the adoption of post-quantum cryptography and are fully compatible with existing X.509, PKIX, and CMS data structures and protocols.
+This document defines eleven specific pairwise combinations, namely ML-KEM Composite Schemes, that blend ML-KEM with traditional algorithms such as RSA-OAEP, ECDH, X25519, and X448.
 For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.
+These combinations are tailored to meet security best practices and regulatory requirements.

 <!-- End of Abstract -->